Kyle Singler: Obradoiro (2018–2019)

 On September 30, 2018, Singler returned to Spain for a second stint, signing a one-year deal with Monbus Obradoiro.

 Tenerife (2019)

 On June 27, 2019, Singler signed a one-year deal with Iberostar Tenerife.

 Retirement

-On October 17, 2019 Singler announced his retirement from professional basketball for personal reasons.
+On October 17, 2019, Singler announced his retirement from professional basketball for personal reasons.

+On November 13, 2024, Singler posted two videos on his Instagram page.
+He ranted about people in his "community" conspiring to make his "business" fail.